NamelessCT/NL-X-Documentation/GettingStarted.md

 - **FOV(FloatValue)** - https://github.com/NamelessCT/NL-X-Documentation/blob/main/Functions/FOVFunction.md
 - **Write(TargetObject, PropertyNameString, BooleanValue/FloatValue/IntegerValue)** - https://github.com/NamelessCT/NL-X-Documentation/blob/main/Functions/WriteFunction.md **<- Most Advanced**
 - **MessageBoxA(0, LPCSTR  lpText, LPCSTR  lpCaption, uType);** (hWnd unsupported, so it needs to be nullptr or 0): https://github.com/NamelessCT/NL-X-Documentation/blob/main/Functions/MessageBoxA.md

-**Before trying to call these, I recommend reading documentation in the entry level folder to understand how C++ and NL-X works:** https://github.com/NamelessCT/NL-X-Documentation/tree/main/EntryLevel

 #
 **I plan to add more things in the future, such as: support for multiple voids (including a genuine entry point type rather than "void Main", custom function calling (ability to work with offsets as well), sleep, loops, and more!**